16. Mefloquine Dispatches: Caravaggio, October 2012

 It is 2012.

 I am starting to get noticeably sick but I don’t know what from.
 Not all the physical symptoms have arrived.
 My tinnitus was always present but mild.
 I put the vertigo down to heat, bad ankles or alcohol.
 My teeth and gums are still good.
 My face hasn’t gone red as yet.
 The fine tremor in my hands hasn’t started.
-I spasm in my sleep but the terror of having been given epilepsy is in my future.
+I could develop epilepsy.
+A former CO tells me I might have brain damage.
+All in my future.

-The black dog never goes away.
-It has been with me for decades.
+In 2012 the black dog never goes away.
+It has been with me for a decade or more.
 It was accepted by the Army although they blame me for its occurrence.
 Over the years my family has become inured to its silent damage.
 My marriage hasn’t collapsed but the writing is on the wall.